 Safe upper levels of intake set by the Scientific Committee on Food are 25 µg vitamin D per day for infants and children up to 10 years of age, and 50 µg per day for the rest of the population.
 In comparison, the IOM has defined vitamin D daily safe upper intake levels of 25 µg for infants aged 0-6 months, 37.5 µg for infants aged 6-12 months, 62.5 µg for infants aged 1-3 years, 75 µg for children aged 4-8 years and 100 µg for people aged 9 years and older.

-Now a little bit info about vit K which has several important functions.
+Now a little bit info about Vit K which has several important functions.
 For example, it’s needed for blood clotting, which means it helps wounds to heal properly and prevent uncontrolled bleeding.
 If your baby has a deficiency of vitamin K, he may spontaneously bruise or bleed.
-Probably is the main reason why babies get injection (with vit K) in 24hrs after birth.
+Probably is the main reason why babies get an injection (with Vt K) in 24hrs after birth.
 One injection is all your baby needs, and it gives him immediate cover.
-Is good to know that breastfeeding soon after birth and on demand will also help to boost your baby’s own vitamin K levels.
+Is good to know that breastfeeding soon after birth and on-demandd will also help to boost your baby’s own vitamin K levels.
 Colostrum contains more vitamin K than later breastmilk and feeding on demand will help to maximise your baby’s intake.